Regular Tree Algebras: Closure properties

 Again it is straightforward to check that $\frakB$~is a tree algebra.
 Furthermore, note that we can write every sequence $\alpha \in B_m$ as the product of a tree~$t$ where all internal vertices are labelled by $\langle x_0\rangle$ or $\langle x_0,x_1\rangle$ by suitably choosing the ordering of the variables of~$t$.
 Hence, $\frakB$~is finitely generated by three elements $\emptyseq,\langle x_0\rangle,\langle x_0,x_1\rangle$.

-Furthermore, $\frakB$~is regular since, given an element $b \in B_n$ and a finite set of generators, an automaton can determine whether an input tree evaluates to~$b$ since all intermediate results are sequence of length at most~$n$.
+Furthermore, $\frakB$~is regular since, given an element $b \in B_n$ and a finite set of generators, an automaton can determine whether an input tree evaluates to~$b$ since all intermediate results are sequences of length at most~$n$.

 We claim that the product $\frakB \times \frakB$ is not finitely generated.
 For a contradiction suppose otherwise and fix a finite set $C$~of generators.
 Choose a number~$m$ that is greater than the arity of all elements in~$C$.
 We consider the element $\langle\alpha,\beta\rangle \in B_{2m} \times B_{2m}$ where